 USAUS_SSNredact

-Seeded rules can be disabled or have their action changed, but their detection pattern is immutable - those are tied to the upstream Presidio recognizer.
+Seeded rules can be disabled or have their action changed, but their detection pattern is immutable.
+The patterns are tied to the upstream Presidio recognizer.

 Custom rules